eslint/eslint/docs/user-guide/command-line-interface.md

 #### `--fix`

 This option instructs ESLint to try to fix as many issues as possible.
 The fixes are made to the actual files themselves and only the remaining unfixed issues are output.
-Not all problems are fixable using this option, and this option throws an error when code is piped to ESLint.
+Not all problems are fixable using this option, and the option does not work in these situations:

+1. This option throws an error when code is piped to ESLint.
+1. This option has no effect on code that uses a processor, unless the processor opts into allowing autofixes.

 #### `--debug`